How To Remember Electromagnetic Spectrum

 1. The Power of Mnemonics: Creating Memorable Acronyms and Stories

 Mnemonics are memory aids that use patterns and associations to make information easier to recall.
-One popular mnemonic for remembering the order of the electromagnetic spectrum is ROY G. BIV, which stands for the visible light portion: Red, Orange, Yellow, Green, Blue, Indigo, Violet.
-However, we need to remember the entire spectrum, extending beyond visible light.
+That said, one popular mnemonic for remembering the order of the electromagnetic spectrum is ROY G. BIV, which stands for the visible light portion: Red, Orange, Yellow, Green, Blue, Indigo, Violet.
+Still, we need to remember the entire spectrum, extending beyond visible light It's one of those things that adds up..

 • Radio waves